MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/rich-presence-strings/rich-presence-strings-updating-strings.md

 ---
 # Rich Presence updating strings

-To update the Rich Presence string in your title, you can call the Write Title URI with the appropriate parameters in a JSON object.
+To update a Rich Presence string in your title, you can call the Write Title URI with the appropriate parameters in a JSON object.
 This restful call is also wrapped by Xbox Service APIs.
 See **Microsoft.Xbox.Services.Presence Namespace** for information on the related API.

 The URI looks like this: